IBMStreams/streamsx.documentation/docs/beamrunner/beamrunner-2a-using.md

 ## Specify additional parameters
 After you select your context, perform any necessary setup, and specify required parameters, you can add your application or additional Streams Runner parameters as needed.
 For example, if your Beam application reads input from a file, you can include the file in the application bundle to be available in the Streaming Analytics service or Streams instance environment by using the `--filesToStage` parameter.

+For more information about input/output options, see [Input/output options for IBM Streams Runner for Apache Beam](../beamrunner-5a-io).

 For the full list of Streams Runner options, see [General pipeline options](../beamrunner-5-ref/#general-pipeline-options).